-In addition to identifying security gaps and measuring capability, organizations can use either technique (i.e., CSET or CRR) to document "options for consideration," and/or produce a prescriptive list of security control deficiencies that require funding consideration.
-Armed with this information, formal risks assessments further contextualize this information against other information on assets, threats, known vulnerabilities in people, process, and technology, and consequences.
+In addition to identifying security gaps and measuring capability, organizations can use either technique (i.e., CSET or CRR) to document "options for consideration," and list of security gaps for funding consideration.
+Armed with this information, formal risk assessments further contextualize this information against other information on assets, threats, known vulnerabilities in people, process, and technology, and consequences.
 Once a risk assessment is complete, State and local security officials should work with State HSAs and state planning entities to ensure that identified gaps receive adequate funding for mitigation activities and equipment.
 Finally, implementing the CSET, the CRR, or any assessment tool/methodology for use in identifying cyber security vulnerabilities should be conducted in partnership with all State homeland security components to account for the full range of functions supported by cyber systems.